chipweinberger/flutter_blue_plus/README.md

 ## Cross-Platform Bluetooth LE

-FlutterBluePlus aims to offer the most from all platforms: iOS, macOS, Android.
+FlutterBluePlus aims to offer the most from all supported platforms: iOS, macOS, Android.
+(Feel free to contribute Windows support!)

 Using the FlutterBluePlus instance, you can scan for and connect to nearby devices ([BluetoothDevice](#bluetoothdevice-api)).
 Once connected to a device, the BluetoothDevice object can discover services ([BluetoothService](lib/src/bluetooth_service.dart)), characteristics ([BluetoothCharacteristic](lib/src/bluetooth_characteristic.dart)), and descriptors ([BluetoothDescriptor](lib/src/bluetooth_descriptor.dart)).